JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 console.log(result); // Output: 30

-Overview The findIndex() method returns the index of the first element that meets a specified condition.
-If none meet the condition, it returns -1.
-Example
+The findIndex() method returns the index of the first element that satisfies the specified condition.
+If no matching element is found, it returns -1.

 const numbers = [10, 20, 30, 40];